MarcAnt01/Fluent-Screen-Recorder/README.md

 ### Credits
 - [SimpleBear](https://github.com/itsWindows11) for the redesign in the 3.0 update and tones of other contributions
+- [Binamra Lamsal](https://github.com/binamralamsal) for help in the design of the new update
 - [Robert Mikhayelyan](https://github.com/robmikh) for the core of the app and the encoder
 - [Ryken100](https://github.com/Ryken100) for internal audio library
 - [Ahmed Walid](https://github.com/ahmed605) for help in implementing internal and external audio recording